savonet/book/helloworld.md

 ENABLE=true
 ```

 at the end of the file `/etc/default/icecast2`.
+More information about setting
+up Icecast can be found on [its website](http://www.icecast.org).

 Once this is set up, you should add the following line to your script in
 order to instruct Liquidsoap to send the stream to Icecast: